Patricia Karvelas

-Patricia Karvelas (born 29 January 1981) is an Australian radio presenter, current affairs journalist and political correspondent.
+Patricia Karvelas (born 28 January 1981) is an Australian radio presenter, current affairs journalist and political correspondent.

-Karvelas currently hosts RN Breakfast on Radio National.
+Karvelas hosted Breakfast on ABC Radio National from 2021 until 2024.

 Early life

 Karvelas was born in Australia to Greek migrants who moved to Melbourne in the late 1960s.
 Her father was from the village of Foinikounta in the Peloponnese region of Greece.
 When Karvelas was 8 years old, both her parents died suddenly and she lived with her maternal grandmother and later her two older sisters, Voula and Sue in Carlton.

 Karvelas attended a number of schools but completed her senior schooling years at University High School and graduated from RMIT University.

 Early career

 Karvelas' journalism career began around 1994 when, as a young teenager, she joined the community radio station 3CR Melbourne.
 She hosted programs such as Wednesday Breakfast and Girl Zone.
 By the age of 15 she was also a guest presenter at 3RRR.
-Karvelas stayed at 3CR until the year 2000 when she briefly worked for the ABC and SBS.
+Karvelas stayed at 3CR until 2000 when she briefly worked for the ABC and SBS.